 THE NORTHSTAR JOURNAL GENERAL STORE is a page full of mostly free stuff and several unique gifts for under $5.00//4.5 EUROS.
 It includes films, television episodes, gadgets and apps to make our work lives easier.
 So load up on the good stuff and if you have any spare change, drop it in the jar on your way out.
 You can even try it now and use the back browser to return to the rest of the magazine.

 I’ve known this for a long time and while it may be hypocritical to eat what someone else kills, I no longer take these creatures with a rod and reel.
 Listen: Fish Feel Pain.
 Now What?

 Here’s a sincere opportunity to pig out on Cute.
 Come Face To Face With An Adorable Arctic Fox

 Here is another one.
 Adorable Lemurs Roam Free On This Ancient Island

 YOU GUYS THINK WE MAKE THIS STUFF UP

-The Northstar Journal reaches strong, compassionate and proactively green readers in 22 countries who are making our world a better place.
+ABOUT US: The Northstar Journal reaches strong, intelligent, proactively compassionate readers in 22 countries who are making our world a better place.
 We are proud to serve them as a resource in that regard.
-If you would like to become one of them and subscribe for whatever you can afford, please go here.
-If you would like to sponsor an edition or contribute in some other way, please contact me, Rusty, at firstname.lastname@example.org Y’all take care now and thanks for the ear.
+If we would like to help us help them, please go here.
+If we would like to sponsor an edition or contribute in some other way, please contact me, Rusty Miller, at email@example.com Thank you and see you next week.
 RM/OB